Trading Strategies Generated Pathwise by Functions of Market Weights: Sufficient conditions for strong relative arbitrage

-of the condition for strong relative arbitrage.
-Thus, unlike the situation of Theorem 3.7 in \cite{Karatzas:Ruf:2017}, we can have a nondecreasing $\Gamma^G$ and a chance of strong relative arbitrage, even if we lose the `concavity' of $G$ in $\mu$. \end{rem}
+of the condition \eqref{Con: additive arb} for strong relative arbitrage.
+Thus, unlike the situation of Theorem 3.7 in \cite{Karatzas:Ruf:2017}, we can have a nondecreasing $\Gamma^G$ and a chance for effecting strong relative arbitrage, even without the `concavity' of $G$ in $\mu$. \end{rem}